Rsreelakshmi/node-mongodb-poc/README.md

-# node-mongodb-poc
+## MEAN APP mongo-db-poc

-POC to create a new schema and vendor module using Mongodb and to develop an API.
+POC to create a new schema and vendor module using Mongodb to the existing app and to develop an API.